OleksiiHahren/todoit-be/README.md

 ## Description

-This project using NestJS and GraphQL, NestJS-query for easiest way manage data, OAuth like additional way for authorisation, PostgreSQL for DB and TypeORM, JWT tokens (access and refresh) with PassportJS middleware lib.
-Mailgun for mails sendings.
-Feel free to use it like skeleton for setup your own projects.
+Boilerplate which uses NestJS and GraphQL, NestJS-query for the easiest way to manage data, OAuth as an additional way for authorization, PostgreSQL for DB and TypeORM, JWT tokens (access and refresh) with PassportJS middleware lib.
+Mailgun for mail sendings.
+Feel free to use it like a skeleton for setting up your own projects.

 ## Installation